Hank Walker

 Joseph Sculthorpe (born June 11, 1998) is an American professional wrestler and former football player.
 He is signed to WWE, where he performs on the NXT brand under the ring name Hank Walker.
 He is one-half of Hank and Tank with Tank Ledger, where they are former NXT Tag Team Champions.

 Football career

 Sculthorpe became a redshirt for the NC State Wolfpacks in 2016 and played for them until 2020.
 He won the Independence Bowl in 2016 and then the Sun Bowl the following year.
-Sculthorpe would make it to the Gator Bowl final in 2018 and 2021 but failed to win both.
+Sculthorpe would make it to the Gator Bowl in 2018 and 2021 but failed to win both.
 He graduated in May 2020 with a degree in Sociology.

 After going undrafted in the 2021 NFL draft, Sculthorpe signed with the Atlanta Falcons as an offensive guard on May 14, 2021.
 He was waived on August 31, signed to the practice squad on September 1, released on September 3, signed to the practice squad again on November 18, and released again on November 19, 2021.